gcgrossi/google-vision-wrapper/tutorials/shark_annotation_tutorial.md

  ```

-This function opens an input csv file and appends an input list (which should be correctly comma separated) to the existing file.
+This function opens an input csv file and appends an input list to the existing file.

 #### Main Function
 It's now time write the main function and let the magic begin: